 In the first few months of the restrictions, we reported marked falls in most crime types compared with the equivalent period in 2019.
 As restrictions were eased over the summer months many crime types started to return to pre-pandemic levels.
-However, as we have reentered tighter restrictions, trends in crime have once again fallen compared with the same time period in 2020 (Table 3).
+However, as we reentered tighter restrictions, trends in crime fell once again compared with the same time period in 2020.
+The latest figures show smaller reductions than seen in recent months and it might be expected that trends will start to return to more normal levels as restrictions are further eased in the coming weeks (Table 3).

-The falling trend in rape offences, noted in our last report, was similar this month (down 12%) to that reported last month (down 14%) than comparable 4-week periods a year earlier.
+Whereas there had been a fall in rape offences reported in recent months, the latest figures show a small year on year rise of 1% compared with the same 4-week period a year earlier.
 Reductions continued to be seen in other contact-crimes including assaults (including both Grievous Bodily Harm and Actual Bodily Harm) and robbery committed against individuals.
 For these types of crime, the closure of the night-time economy continues to be a key driver.

-We also continue to see large reductions in high volume crimes such as burglary, vehicle-related theft and shoplifting.
-The tightening of public health restrictions has led to larger falls in all of these crime types than before we entered the latest national lockdown.
+We also continue to see large reductions in high volume crimes such as burglary, vehicle-related theft and shoplifting albeit at lower rates than reported in recent months.
+As public health restrictions are eased it is possible that these trends will change.

-Table 3: Trends in crime recorded by police forces in England and Wales, 4 weeks ending 14th February 2021 compared with the equivalent 4-week period in 2020
+Table 3: Trends in crime recorded by police forces in England and Wales, 4 weeks ending 14th March 2021 compared with the equivalent 4-week period in 2020

 % change

-All notifiable crime -22%
+All notifiable crime -12%

-Rape -12%
+Rape +1%

-Assaults and personal robbery -36%
+Assaults and personal robbery -21%

-Assaults on emergency workers +14%
+Assaults on emergency workers +19%

-Residential burglary -36%
+Residential burglary -28%

-Theft from and of a vehicle -36%
+Theft from and of a vehicle -26%

-Shoplifting -44%
+Shoplifting -37%

-The latest figures showed a new rise (of 14%) in assaults on emergency workers, following a small fall reported last month (when it was down 2%).
-This returns us to the previously seen trends.
+The latest figures showed a rise (of 19%) in assaults on emergency workers, following an increase of 14% reported last month.
 As previously reported, these offences are recorded in relatively low volumes and can fluctuate from one period to the next.
 It is thought the rise may be driven by increases in common assaults on police constables, including suspects spitting on officers while claiming to be infected with Covid-19.

-The police in England and Wales recorded a total of 99,555 Covid-19 related incidents in the 4 weeks to the 14th February 2021.
-This was a similar level to that reported in last month's update (100,281).
-These level of incidents are higher than were seen before restrictions were tightened and is likely to be driven by an increase in reports to the police of people breaching the public health regulations.
+The police in England and Wales recorded a total of 97,968 Covid-19 related incidents in the 4 weeks to the 14th March 2021.
+This was a similar level to that reported in last month's update (99,555).
+These levels of incidents are higher than were seen before restrictions were tightened and is likely to be driven by an increase in reports to the police of people breaching the public health regulations.